The Hucclecote club in her home city of Gloucester launched the playing career of Kelly Smith, who was introduced to the game there at the age of 10.

 She appeared in all three victories over Canada at Trent College that year, can play on the wing or at full back and has represented GB Students sevens.

-She scored her maiden try in her third World Sevens Series event during the 45-7 win over Argentina the Challenge Trophy semi-final in Las Vegas this March.
+She scored her maiden try in her third World Rugby Women's Sevens Series event during the 45-7 win over Argentina the Challenge Trophy semi-final in Las Vegas in March 2017.

-Jonny Wilkinson was the player Kelly most admired while growing up and she describes her own personality as “fun, happy and ditzy” while her friends regard her as “funny, smiley and competitive”.
-That final quality was recently summed up when she ran a 10K Race for Life for Cancer Research UK.
+Jonny Wilkinson was the player Kelly most admired while growing up and she describes her own personality as “fun, happy and ditzy”.